 Relevant Offences (pdf 28kb opens in new window)

-Scrap Metal Dealer licensing, guidance for Licensing Authorities May 2014 (pdf 173kb, opens in new window)
+Scrap Metal Dealer licensing - Guidance for Licensing Authorities (pdf 173kb opens in new window)

 This may include: